 - Three mincing machines are used to mince the meat

 - Lardelli are added to the mixture along with spices

 - Dry-air heaters are used to cook the meat for either a few hours or a few days depending on the size

-Mortadella can be sliced thinly and ate with fresh bread, cut into small cubes, or used as a perfect stuffing for tortellini.
-Any way you eat it, you can’t stop with just one bite; the taste is addicting!
+Mortadella can be sliced thinly and is eaten with fresh bread, cut into small cubes, or used as a perfect stuffing for tortellini.
+Any way you eat it, you can’t stop with just one bite; the taste is addictive!

 From October 10-13 an event has been created to not only celebrate Mortadella but the various culinary traditions of Emilia-Romagna.
 Held in the various piazze of Bologna’s city center, Mortadella tastings, educational and cultural activities, culinary workshops, cooking shows, and wine tastings will be the highlight of this miraculous region.

 Have you tried Mortadella before?
 Share your favorite Mortadella experience!